ISISComputingGroup/ibex_developers_manual/Training-Instrument-Scientists-in-IBEX.md

 1. Organise laptops from facilities
 1. Update the training material (link on [links and resources](links-and-resources))
 1. Create a number of VMs with IBEX installed for scientists to play with

+During the talk make sure the talking is shared so it is clear it is a group that is supporting the application.